- Target group

 - Language of instruction

-The course is concluded with an oral/written test.
-A certificate is awarded if the test is completed successfully and the participant has attended 80% of the lessons.
+The course is concluded with a test.
+A certificate is awarded if the test is completed successfully and the participant has attended 80% of the lessons

 - Entre nous 1 Livre de l’élève + Cahier d’activités + CD,